Types of Life Insurance & How To Choose

 A few weeks ago, I put out a call on Twitter and on Facebook for detailed posts that people would like to see.
 I got enough great responses that I’m going to fill the entire month of July – one post per day – addressing these ideas.

-On Facebook, Andrea asks “What kind life insurance should you buy?”
+On Facebook, Andrea asks “What kind of life insurance should you buy?”

 The options available for life insurance are diverse and confusing.
 It’s certainly not helped by the fact that insurance salespeople are out there using sales pitches to convince people to buy their product, altering an important life decision into a carefully-crafted marketing brochure.